P34br41n/P34br41n.github.io/_pages/RF/Wi-Fi/eap-tls.md

 ```
 You might need to install *libnfnetlink-dev*, *pkg-config*, *libnl-3-dev*, *libnl-genl-3-dev* and possibly *docbook-utils* to make it work.

-To start the hotspot all you need now is to run a simple now
+To start the hotspot all you need now is to run a simple
 ```
 sudo ./hostapd-wpe hostapd-wpe.conf -dd
 ```

 #### The Network stuff
-There are many ways to setup a DHCP server and route everything correctly, this is just a minimal version so do as you please...
+There are many ways to setup a DHCP server and route everything correctly, this is just a minimal version, so do as you please...

 Your */etc/dnsmasq.conf* should look like this
 ```